minhvo-dev/Data-Structures-and-Algorithms-in-CPP/README.md

 - [quick sort](./inc/sorts/experimental_quick_sort.hpp): strategy of picking pivot is to select the median of the three: `arr[left], arr[center], arr[right]`

 ### Unit Tests
 Each unit test is a function that returns `true` if the test is passed, `false` otherwise.
-And the macro `_RUN_UNIT_TEST_(X)` is designed to run a specific unit test and output the result to console.
+And the macro `_RUN_UNIT_TEST_(X)` is designated to run a specific unit test and output the result to console.

 ## Sorting Algorithm Benchmark
-Test and time the running time between sorting algorithms with various inputs.
+Test and time the running time of sorting algorithms with various inputs.
 The sorting algorithms that are benchmarked are:
+- Heap sort
 - Shell sort
-- Heap sort
 - Merge sort
 - Quick sort